 Mobile Website Pros

 First of all, a mobile website is going to cost a lot less than a mobile app.
-If budget is something you’re struggling to come across, or you’re company can probably be classed as “small”, then an app is going to be a bit out of your price range.
+If budget is something you’re struggling to come across, or your company can probably be classed as “small”, then an app is going to be a bit out of your price range.

 Plus, a mobile website tends to come along with a full desktop website.
 It’s rare that anyone would build a complete website without mobile optimisation being included in the price.
 So if, heaven forbid, you haven’t got a website yet, getting one set up will mean that you will by proxy, get a mobile website.

 Alternatively, if you already have a website, it’s likely that you already have a mobile website.
 If for some sick, twisted reason the developer didn’t optimise your website to be mobile responsive, you should hunt them down and find out why they just want to suck all the happiness out of the world.
 Then you should find someone with a heart, and some coding knowledge, to make your current site mobile responsive.